 This report employs information and data that are global in scope and include region-scale analysis.
 It also includes syntheses of municipal, sub-national, and national case studies.
 Global level statistics including physical and social science data are used, as well as detailed and illustrative case study material of particular conditions and contexts.
 The assessment provides the state of knowledge, including an assessment of confidence and uncertainty.
-The main timescale of the assessment is the 21st century and the time is separated into the near-, medium-, and long-term.
-Spatial and temporal contexts are illustrated throughout including: assessment tools that include dynamic projections of emission trajectories and the underlying energy and land transformation (Chapter 2); methods for assessing observed impacts and projected risks in natural and managed ecosystems and at 1.5°C and higher levels of warming in natural and managed ecosystems and human systems (Chapter 3); assess the feasibility of mitigation and adaptation options (Chapter 4); and linkages of the Shared Socioeconomic Pathways (SSPs) and Sustainable Development Goals (SDGs) (Cross-Chapter Boxes 1 and 4 in this Chapter, Chapter 2 and Chapter 5).
+The main time scale of the assessment is the 21st century and the time is separated into the near-, medium-, and long-term.
+Near-term refers to the coming decade, medium-term to the period 2030-2050, while long-term refers to 2050-2100.
+Spatial and temporal contexts are illustrated throughout, including: assessment tools that include dynamic projections of emission trajectories and the underlying energy and land transformation (Chapter 2); methods for assessing observed impacts and projected risks in natural and managed ecosystems and at 1.5°C and higher levels of warming in natural and managed ecosystems and human systems (Chapter 3); assessments of the feasibility of mitigation and adaptation options (Chapter 4); and linkages of the Shared Socioeconomic Pathways (SSPs) and Sustainable Development Goals (SDGs) (Cross-Chapter Boxes 1 and 4 in this chapter, Chapter 2 and Chapter 5).

-1.5.1 Knowledge sources and evidence used in the report
+1.5.1 Knowledge Sources and Evidence Used in the Report

-This report is based on a comprehensive assessment of documented evidence of the enabling conditions to pursuing efforts to limit the global average temperature to 1.5°C and adapt to this level of warming in the overarching context of the Anthropocene (Delanty and Mota, 2017).
-Two sources of evidence are used; peer-reviewed scientific literature and 'grey' literature in accordance with procedure on the use of literature in IPCC reports (IPCC, 2013a, Annex 2 to Appendix A), with the former being the dominant source.
+This report is based on a comprehensive assessment of documented evidence of the enabling conditions to pursuing efforts to limit the global average temperature rise to 1.5°C and adapting to this level of warming in the overarching context of the Anthropocene (Delanty and Mota, 2017).
+Two sources of evidence are used: peer-reviewed scientific literature and 'grey' literature in accordance with procedure on the use of literature in IPCC reports (IPCC, 2013a, Annex 2 to Appendix A), with the former being the dominant source.
 Grey literature is largely used on key issues not covered in peer-reviewed literature.

-The peer-reviewed literature includes the following sources: 1) knowledge regarding the physical climate system and human-induced changes, associated impacts, vulnerabilities and adaptation options, established from work based on empirical evidence, simulations, modelling and scenarios, with emphasis on new information since the publication of the IPCC AR5 to the cut-off date for this report (15th of May 2018); 2) Humanities and social science theory and knowledge from actual human experiences of climate change risks and vulnerability in the context of the social-ecological systems, development, equity, justice, and the role of governance, and from indigenous knowledge systems; and 3) Mitigation pathways based on climate projections into the future.
+The peer-reviewed literature includes the following sources: 1) knowledge regarding the physical climate system and human-induced changes, associated impacts, vulnerabilities, and adaptation options, established from work based on empirical evidence, simulations, modelling, and scenarios, with emphasis on new information since the publication of the IPCC AR5 to the cut-off date for this report (15th of May 2018); 2) humanities and social science theory and knowledge from actual human experiences of climate change risks and vulnerability in the context of social-ecological systems, development, equity, justice, and governance, and from indigenous knowledge systems; and 3) mitigation pathways based on climate projections into the future.

 The grey literature category extends to empirical observations, interviews, and reports from government, industry, research institutes, conference proceedings and international or other organisations.
-Incorporating knowledge from different sources, settings and information channels while building awareness at various levels will advance decision making and motivate implementation of context specific responses to 1.5°C warming (Somanathan et al., 2014).
-The assessment does not assess non-written evidence and does not use oral evidence, media reports, or newspaper publications.
+Incorporating knowledge from different sources, settings and information channels while building awareness at various levels will advance decision-making and motivate implementation of context-specific responses to 1.5°C warming (Somanathan et al., 2014).
+The assessment does not assess non-written evidence and does not use oral evidence, media reports or newspaper publications.
 With important exceptions, such as China, published knowledge from the most vulnerable parts of the world to climate change is limited (Czerniewicz et al., 2017).

-1.5.2 Assessment frameworks and methodologies
+1.5.2 Assessment Frameworks and Methodologies